 An Overview Of Our Solution

-We reduce the amount of waste plastic enters into the oceans by recycling waste plastics and transforming them into durable plastic timbers used for building, construction as well as furniture making, we collect these waste plastic through our social program where poor slum folks are able to access health care on exchange with their waste plastics.
+We reduce the amount of waste plastic enters into the oceans by recycling waste plastics and transforming them into durable plastic timbers used for building, construction as well as furniture making, we collect these waste plastic through our social program where low income communities are able to access health care on exchange with their waste plastics.

 - Continent: Africa